Wraptious

 TIP 3: MEMORABLE DISPLAY

-This is your chance to shine on the big stage.
-Please, make your stand memorable.
-Be different.
-Be yourself.
-Celebrate your art and your products.
-This is no time to be shy!
+This is your chance to shine on the big stage, so make your stand memorable.
+Celebrate your art and your products!

 For attendees, trade shows are filled with distractions.
 There is something exhibitors laughably (and frustratingly!) call the ‘Corridor Effect’.
 It happens all the time – you’ll see buyers aimlessly walking down the aisles, often talking to their colleagues or looking at their phone, hardly gazing up at the stands they are walking past!
 Do all you can to make them notice your stand.
-Having a unique stand, with colour, good lighting and a clear uncluttered display will help.
-As will cheekily popping a sample into their hands - or even just saying hello.
+Having a unique stand, with colour, good lighting, and a clear uncluttered display will help.

 Practice building your stand at home before attending.
 Not only will this uncover any potential issues, it will give you a lot more confidence going into the show.
 Know the specs of your stand – its size, height and wall-type, for example.
 You don’t want any surprises during setup.
 Good lighting is important too, and in my opinion worth spending the money on.
 If you’re confident you’ll be attending shows regularly, it may be worth investing in your own lighting.

-Make sure you have something tangible for your visitors to take away with them – a brochure or a catalogue for example.
+Make sure you have something tangible for your visitors to take away with them – a brochure or a catalogue, or even a card sample.
 At Wraptious, we swap a catalogue for a business card, and also allow them to choose a free greeting card to two to take from our spinner.
-At our first show, I put together little logo’d goodie bags filled with freebies, a catalogue and sweets.
+At our first show, I put together little goodie bags (with out logo) filled with freebies, a catalogue and sweets.
 You want visitors to remember you at the end of their visit!

 TIP 4: GREAT CONVERSATIONS

-Trade shows are about building relationships.
-They are not about selling.
+Trade shows are about building relationships, not about selling.
 Sales are of course lovely and necessary for any business, but an order is the bonus of building a relationship with a potential customer and getting to know them.
 If you see someone browsing your stand, be proactive and say hello.
 Maybe ask them what they are looking for and have an open mind.

 Shows are a fantastic place to meet not only buyers, but distributors, suppliers, media, artists, licensees etc. Be prepared for the types of questions you may be asked – and for the types of questions you will want to ask them!
 Know your numbers.
 For example, how much margin can you make on this product?
 What are your cost prices?
 How many of a product does a buyer need to order to hit carriage paid?
 If you’re unsure about any questions or negotiations, remember that you don’t have to commit at a show.
 Take some time to think a decision through to make sure it is right for you and your business – never feel pressured.